darkreapyre/LNN/README.md

     - Open the CloudWatch Service console.
     - Select "Logs" in the navigation panel.
     - Check */aws/lambda/LaunchLambda* -> Actions -> Delete log group -> Yes, Delete.
-    - Repeat the above process for */aws/lambda/NeuronLambda*, */aws/lambda/S3TriggerLambda*, and */aws/lambda/S3TriggerLambda*.
+    - Repeat the above process for *NeuronLambda*, *S3TriggerLambda*, and *S3TriggerLambda* and any of the logs created by CodePipeline.
 5. Delete the S3 Bucket.
     - Open the S3 Service console.
     - Highlite the bucket created at deployment time -> Delete bucket.
+    - Perform the same actions for the bucket used by CodePipeline for artifacts.
+6. Delete any Elastic Container Repositories (ECR) created by CodePipeline.
+    - Open the amazon ECS Service Console.
+    - Select Amazon ECR -> Repositories.
+    - Check the relevant ERC Repositories -> Click Delete Repository.